Boko Haram tried to stop Nigeria from eliminating polio. They failed.

 “Now, health care workers are accompanied by the military and vigilantes to keep them and the vaccines they carry safe,” Nwosu said.
 “We also use satellite imagery to see where these hard-to-reach communities are located so we know exactly where to go.”

-The vigilantes, also called community informants, sometimes go where health care workers cannot, because of threats of violence.
+The vigilantes sometimes go where health care workers cannot.
 They are young men who have been trained by the military on how to de-escalate potentially dangerous situations as well as how to properly administer vaccines.
 Armed with this knowledge, they go family to family in remote camps, dispelling anti-vaccine myths for parents and providing vaccines to the children.

 Their vaccination efforts have been invaluable in helping to achieve Nigeria’s 30-year goal of eliminating polio, said Pernille Ironside, UNICEF's deputy representative for Nigeria.